maugavilla/well_hello_stats/tutorials/10_1_moderation_lm.md

 This way we see a a general trend, as *Secular Values* increases, the focal regression decreases strength.

-If we back to the `summary()` output, you will see that the slope for the interaction term `LCGov:SACSECVAL` is -0.243, which is the change in the slope when the moderator increases by 1 unit.
+If we back to the `parameters()` output, you will see that the slope for the interaction term `LCGov:SACSECVAL` is -0.243, which is the change in the slope when the moderator increases by 1 unit.
 This is a harder parameter to interpret, unless you have very clear metric of the